KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 The first parameter for every command is always the command buffer to record the command to.
 The second parameter specifies the details of the render pass we've just provided.
 The final parameter controls how the drawing commands within the render pass will be provided.
 It can have one of two values:

-* `vk::SubpassContents::INLINE`: The render pass commands will be embedded in the primary command buffer itself and no secondary command buffers will be executed.
+* `vk::SubpassContents::INLINE` &ndash; The render pass commands will be embedded in the primary command buffer itself and no secondary command buffers will be executed.
-* `vk::SubpassContents::SECONDARY_COMMAND_BUFFERS`: The render pass commands will be executed from secondary command buffers.
+* `vk::SubpassContents::SECONDARY_COMMAND_BUFFERS` &ndash; The render pass commands will be executed from secondary command buffers.

 We will not be using secondary command buffers, so we'll go with the first option.